tarun2599/spyne-sde-2/API_DOCUMENTATION.md

 * **Endpoint**: `/webhook`
 * **Method**: `POST`
-* **Description**: Listens for callbacks from the image processing service, updates the database with the processing results, and changes request statuses.
+* **Description**: Listens for callbacks from the image processing service, updates the database with the processing results, and changes request and image table statused.
 * **Request Format**:(Assumed)
     * Headers:
         * `Content-Type: application/json`